 The Mountain Between Us.
 Coming on theaters this October, “The Mountain Between Us” is a romance-disaster movie based on Chris Martin’s 2011 novel.
 Starring Kate Winslet as a photojournalist and Idris Elba as a medical professional, the lead characters are stranded at a remote snow-covered mountain after a plane crash and are forced to cooperate with each other as they embark in a journey of survival.

 Everything, Everything.
-Written by the same author of best-selling book “Me Before You,” “Everything, Everything” is the story of an 18-year-old girl who has spent all her life in the confines of her home due to an immunodeficiency disease but later finds a risky romance with a guy who moves next door.
+Written by the same author of best-selling book “The Sun is also a Star,” “Everything, Everything” is the story of an 18-year-old girl who has spent all her life in the confines of her home due to an immunodeficiency disease but later finds a risky romance with a guy who moves next door.
 Starring young artists Amandla Stenberg and Nick Robinson, “Everything, Everything” was shown last June.